Three Muses: Calliope, Terpsichore, Clio

 Q: Do I need to pay any performance royalties?

 A: As long as your admission price is less than $5 per ticket, you never need to pay performance royalties with a Bad Wolf show.
-If you decide to go big and use one of our masterpieces
+If you decide to charge more than $5 a ticket, or if you are using one of our plays for a PAID workshop, camp, assembly, etc., pay only a low 1-2% royalty on gross revenues.
+See our royalty page to view the rates and pay.